 - Minimum payment calculator

 ***Disclosure: There is no guarantee that a person will qualify for one of these debt relief options.
-The calculator is only providing you an estimate of what you could save on each plan.
+The calculator is only providing you with an estimate of what you could save on each plan.
 The only way to guarantee eligibility for one of the programs offered by this debt calculator tool – is to call and verify your eligibility at (866) 376-9846 by an IAPDA Certified Counselor.
-To qualify for a debt relief program, your payment cannot be under $300.
-The calculator may show you a payment less than $300, but due to new program restrictions, “payments under $300 will no longer be accepted“.
+To qualify for a debt relief program, your payment cannot be under $250.
+The calculator may show you a payment of less than $250, but due to new program restrictions, “payments under $250 will no longer be accepted“.
 If you need credit repair, the calculator will not show you a credit repair quote, but you can call (866) 376-9846 and be referred to a licensed credit repair company in your state.***